sauvikbiswas/Y-Finance/posts/basics-investment.md

 **Extra**: This curve is given by the equation \\( \displaystyle equity\vert_{year} = equity\vert_{start} \cdot (1+\exp(year-year\vert_{equity=0}+4))^{-1} \\)

 In all cases, you start off with a particular equity and taper it down to zero near the end.
-These are some standard curves.
-They are but standard ways to plan a timeline of how your exposure should evolve.
-However, you are free to choose how you would want to handle the middle.
+These are some standard curves--standard ways to plan a timeline of how your exposure should evolve.
+You are free to choose how you would want to handle the middle.